Generate dir listings on GETs only

 I agree that HEAD should be checked as well, but I cannot understand why you would like POST, PUT, DELETE, COPY, MOVE etc to generate a dir listing?

 Granted that this would only occur on misconfigured servers, but atleast I find it really strange to get a dir listing back instead of say a "501 Not Implemented" on say a DELETE.

 The thing is that mod_dirlisting catches all requests before say mod_fastcgi which is where we detected this (a COPY request for a directory that we tried to write a FastCGI application for got stuck in mod_dirlisting).
 Now this might be due to a misconfiguration on our part (but the load order of mod_dirlisting seams hardcoded).

-#4 Updated by HenrikHolst almost 6 years ago
+#4 Updated by HenrikHolst about 6 years ago

 Hmm, it might be that our FastCGI application is not doing everything correctly since it seams like mod_dirlisting is catching the reuqest after mod_fastcgi and not before as I first thought,